 Most Popular Types of Fishing Line

-Fishing line comes in several types but the two most commonly used are monofilament and braid.
+There are several types of fishing line, but the two most commonly used are monofilament and braid.
 Monofilament is made from nylon and is one long continuous filament, whereas braided fishing line is made up of several super-strong, very thin fibers made from material similar to Kevlar braided together to form a line that is basically round in cross section.

 Disadvantages: Monofilament is not as strong as braid for a given diameter, so higher pound test mono takes up more space on a spool.
 It’s also nylon, which means it breaks down over time when exposed to sunlight, so it’s important to respool with fresh line every year.